About Yodacom

 CoinRoc →

 A rating and analysis platform for crypto grid trading, built for income-disciplined investors, financial advisors, and anyone serious about separating cash-flow strategies from mark-to-market noise.
-CoinRoc is the direct descendant of RAMCAP: the same correlation discipline, the same honest accounting of cost and risk, applied to an asset class RAMCAP could not have imagined.
+CoinRoc carries forward four decades of correlation discipline and honest cost-and-risk accounting — applied to an asset class that did not exist when that discipline was first written down.

 In development · Q3 2026